PeeyushPrashant/PeeyushPrashant/README.md

   ### Hi, I am Prashant Peeyush

-* 👨‍💻 I am a software engineer and passionate about building cool stuff, System Design, Distributed Systems.
+* 👨‍💻 I am a software engineer and passionate about building cool stuff, System Design & Distributed Systems.

-   As of now, I work as a SDE-I at a Bangalore based startup name Javis.ai.
+   As of now, I work as a SDE-I at a Bangalore based startup name <a href="https://www.linkedin.com/company/okjavis/">Javis.ai</a>.
 Before this, I worked at <a href="https://www.fisglobal.com/">FIS Global</a> .
 I was also an open source contributor in
    <a href="https://realdevsquad.com/">Real Dev Squad</a> community.

    I keep diving deep into engineering details and share my knowledge.